lucydot/projects_list/index.md

 These projects are designed to have a real, tangible impact on the research conducted in our group.
 They are flexible, and the project list is incomplete - so if you want to do something related, but not listed, please just get in contact with me.

-## Projects based around *ab-initio* Materials Modelling
+## Projects based around *ab-initio* Materials Modelling, Data and/or Machine Learning

 Ab-initio materials modelling is an exciting area of science which combines solid state physics, quantum chemistry and computer simulations.
 Ab-initio means "from the beginning" or "from first-principles": the idea being that simulations of electrons and atoms within a material are ran with little experimental input, using theories derived from quantum mechanics.
+An increasingly popular approach is to use techniques from data science to probe the existing ab-initio data hosted on large databases.
+Linked also to this is using Machine Learning to model materials with the accuracy of ab-initio simulations, but at lower computational cost.

 For more on this area of work, please see my short description of [solid state physics](https://lucydot.github.io/projects_list/solid-state-phys).

+### Singing Materials: Phonon sonification

+**A phonon** is a quantum mechanical particle of heat.
+Phonons are used to describe the vibrations of a crystalline material.
+These vibrations are important because they affect a whole host of material properties, like electrical conductivity. **Sonification** is the use of non-speech audio to convey information.
+A well-known scientific example is a geiger counter which produces an audible click when it detects an ionisation event.
+Sonification can also be used creatively as a tool for musical composition.

+In this project you will use cutting-edge tools from the [Audio Universe](https://www.audiouniverse.org/) project to explore sonification of phonon data.
+You will work alongside an active research team based across Northumbria and Newcastle University, identifying how best to communicate these quantum vibrations either as a tool for teaching or composition.

+### Do we need to use consistent exchange-correlation functionals?

+Exchange-correlation functionals are an incredibly important aspect of Density Functional Theory (DFT) as they determine the accuracy of our predictions.
+A common strategy when using DFT is to predict the atomic structure of a material using a "cheap" functional, followed by a prediction of electronic structure with an "expensive" functional.
+However it is not well understood when this approach is valid.
+In this project you will start to explore this question using Density Functional Theory with various exchange-correlation functionals.
+You will monitor how predicted band gaps vary with each approach, with a focus on identifying chemical trends.
+To do so you will compare results across the oxide, halide and sulfide perovskites.

+### Under Pressure: identifying the chemical trends for internal pressure

+A material expands as it is heated up.
+The internal pressure of a material corresponds to sensitivity of free energy to volume expansion.
+In a perfect gas the internal pressure is zero: the free energy is independent of volume.
+At the other extreme, carbon in the diamond has such a large internal pressure that it can contain [space water from millions of years ago](https://space.stackexchange.com/questions/18374/what-forms-of-water-ice-have-been-observed-and-verified-in-the-solar-system/33570#33570).
+Whereas carbon in the graphite structure is somewhere in this middle, with a free energy which is more weakly dependent on volume expansion.
+In this project you will use Density Functional Theory to quantify the internal pressure of a range of materials.
+You will also explore how internal pressure varies with material chemistry.
+To do so you will compare results for the oxide, iodide and sulfide perovskites.

+### Data Science meets Materials Science: exploring the relationship between bond length, atomic mass and phonon frequency

+The [Materials Project](https://next-gen.materialsproject.org/materials) is a web-based database containing quantum chemical information on known and predicted materials, as well as powerful analysis tools to inspire and design novel materials.
+In this project you will use the [Materials Project API](https://next-gen.materialsproject.org/api) to determine the relationship between bond length, atomic mass and phonon frequency.
+Standard harmonic models would indicate that there is a simple relationship between these three values, but this relationship remains largely unexplored, with only [preliminary work available](https://www.nature.com/articles/sdata201865).
+Extensions to machine learning model development is also possible, and would allow extrapolation to material data that has not yet been collected.

 ### Developing a machine learning model for zirconium sulfide